7 Important Reasons to Publish a Blog Post Each Week

 If you hang out with family and friends, much of what you think and do is a response or reaction to others.
 Without reflection and writing, much of your identity will remain untapped.

 Wisdom eludes us unless we take time to think proactively.
-We must turn our daily experiences into valuable insights—for ourselves and for others.
+We grow when we turn our daily experiences into valuable insights—for ourselves and for others.

 3. Writing Builds Our Skills